ntustison/LAMNrFlows/Manuscript/methods.md

 provides a strong discriminative signal when large batches and in-batch negatives are available, while HSIC captures non-linear dependence at the cost of \(O(B^2)\) kernel operations.
 In all cases, the alignment term acts only on shared coordinates, leaving private coordinates free to capture view-specific variation.

-\input{latent_alignment_table.tex}

 In practice, we choose the alignment objective based on computational budget and the expected structure of the views.
 For small batches or limited compute, Pearson or VICReg are attractive.
 When we want stronger redundancy reduction without negatives, Barlow Twins is a good default.
 InfoNCE is most useful for large-batch, discriminative alignment (e.g., retrieval-like settings), and HSIC is reserved for settings where non-linear cross-modality relations are expected to be dominant.

 ### Shared-subspace screening with CCA and HSIC